-The proof of correctness uses an algorithm BEC1 proposed in \cite{HaradaOSY08}.
-This algorithm starts from any minimum edge cover and keep augmenting along a \textit{cost-reducing} path until such path does not exist.
-Here a cost-reducing path regarding to an edge cover $F$ is a path starting from any center vertex $u$, follow any edge in $F$ and follow an edge not in $F$.
-The path keeps using edges in $F$ and edges not in $F$ alternately until it finally uses an edge not in $F$ and ends at a vertex $v$ such that $\deg_F(v)\leq \deg_F(u)-2$.
+\paragraph{Correctness} We prove the correctness by applying the algorithm BEC1 proposed in \cite{HaradaOSY08}.
+This algorithm starts from any minimum edge cover and keeps augmenting along a \textit{cost-reducing} path until such path does not exist.
+Here a cost-reducing path $P$ with respect to an edge cover $F$ is a path starting from any center vertex $u$, following any edge in $F$ and then following an edge not in $F$.
+The path $P$ keeps using edges in $F$ and edges not in $F$ alternately until it finally uses an edge not in $F$ and ends at a vertex $v$ such that $\deg_F(v)\leq \deg_F(u)-2$.
 (See \cite{HaradaOSY08} for the formal definition.)
-It is shown that BEC1 returns an optimal balanced edge cover.
+It was shown that BEC1 returns an optimal balanced edge cover.

-\begin{lemma} Let $C$ be the set returned from the {\sc Find-Center} algorithm.
+\begin{lemma} Let $C$ be a set returned from the algorithm {\sc Find-Center}.
 Then $C$ is an extended set of centers of some optimal balanced edge cover $F^*$.
-In other words, there exists $F^*$ such that all of its centers are in $C$ and each connected component (in the subgraph induced by $F^*$) has exactly one vertex in $C$. \end{lemma} \begin{proof} Let $F$ be the minimum cardinality edge cover found by the {\sc Find-Center} algorithm.
-Consider a variation of BEC1 algorithm where we augment along a shortest cost-reducing path.
-We claim that we can always augment along the shortest cost-reducing path in such a way that parity of vertices' levels never change.
-To be precise, we construct a sequence of minimum cardinality edge covers $F=F_1, F_2, \ldots$ where we get $F_i$ from $F_{i-1}$ by augmenting along some shortest cost-reducing path.
-By the following process, we guarantee that if any vertex is on an odd (even) level in $L_F$ then it is on an odd (even) level in $L_{F_i}$.
-Moreover, if a vertex belongs to no level in $L_F$ then it has no level in $L_{F_i}$.
+In other words, there exists an optimal balanced edge cover $F^*$ such that all of its centers are in $C$, and each connected component (in the subgraph induced by $F^*$) has exactly one vertex in $C$. \end{lemma} \begin{proof} Let $F$ be a minimum cardinality edge cover found by the algorithm {\sc Find-Center}.
+Consider a variant of the algorithm BEC1 where we augment along a shortest cost-reducing path.
+We will show that we can always augment along the shortest cost-reducing path in such a way that the parity of vertices' levels never change.
+To be precise, we construct a sequence of minimum cardinality edge covers $F=F_1, F_2, \ldots$ where we obtain $F_i$ from $F_{i-1}$ by augmenting along some shortest cost-reducing path.
+By the following process, we claim that if any vertex is on an odd (even, respectively) level in $L_F$, then it is on an odd (even, respectively) level in $L_{F_i}$.
+Moreover, if a vertex belongs to no level in $L_F$, then it belongs to no level in $L_{F_i}$.

-Suppose we are at $F_i$ and our guarantee is maintained so far.
-Let $P$ be any shortest cost-reducing path on $F_i$.
-If there is no such $P$, then we found $F^*$.
+We prove the claim by induction on $i$.
+The claim trivially holds on $F_1=F$.
+Inductively, assume that the claim holds on some $F_i$.
+Let $P$ be any shortest cost-reducing path with respect to $F_i$.
+If there is no such path $P$, then $F^*=F_i$ is an optimal edge cover, and we are done.
 Otherwise, we consider two cases.